doc4d/docs/docs/WritePro/writepro.md

 ![](../assets/en/WritePro/rows.PNG)

-In the Table Wizard, you also can define the number of header rows and extra rows (0 to 5 each), set break rows above or below the data row, and choose to show/hide carry-over rows.
+In the Table Wizard, you also can define the number of header rows and extra rows (0 to 5 each), set break rows (summary rows) above or below the data row, and choose to show/hide carry-over rows.

 ##### In Display: